 A Good Tank Layout For Rosy Barbs Generally Includes:

-• Plants – A planted tank is great for Rosy Barbs.
+- Plants – A planted tank is great for Rosy Barbs.
 You can use various plants but tougher/coarser leaved plants are generally the best choice (there’s more information about plants, both live and fake, in the next section).

-• Pebbles/RocksOpens in a new tab. – (Amazon link) You can use these to create a more natural look to the bottom of your aquarium.
+- Pebbles/Rocks – (Amazon link) You can use these to create a more natural look to the bottom of your aquarium.

-• Leaf Debris – Helps to create a more natural look and feel to the tank.
-Catappa LeavesOpens in a new tab.
-(Amazon link) are a good choice because they release beneficial tannins into the water.
+- Leaf Debris – Helps to create a more natural look and feel to the tank.
+Catappa Leaves (Amazon link) are a good choice because they release beneficial tannins into the water.
 But you can use other leaves too, such as Oak Leaves for example.

-• Substrate –Sand/Coarse SandOpens in a new tab.
-(Amazon link) or Fine Gravel work well in a Rosy Barb tank.
+- Substrate –Sand/Coarse Sand (Amazon link) or Fine Gravel work well in a Rosy Barb tank.
 But any kind of substrate that you prefer will be okay for your Rosy Barbs as they don’t really interact with the substrate.
 However, darker substrates work best because they make the Rosy Barb’s colours stand out really well.

-• Wood/Twigs (Amazon link) help to create a more natural ‘bottom of the river debris’ look.
+- Wood/Twigs (Amazon link) help to create a more natural ‘bottom of the river debris’ look.
 You can also add Alder Cones and various Seed Pods too.

 Tip: Make sure that any Wood/Twigs, Leaves, Alder Cones and Pods etc are aquarium safe.
 This is particularly important if you forage for them yourself.
 Any natural tank debris needs to be pest and pesticide free or you risk poisoning your fish.